libasoles/graph-view-text-size/README.md

 ## Why I did this anyway?

-I use glasses to read and I have a hard time reading the graph view.
-And I saw a couple of feature requests in the forum:
+I use glasses and I have a hard time reading the graph view.
+Also I saw a couple of feature requests in the forum:
 [Adjust Graph Font Size, CSS Solution?](https://forum.obsidian.md/t/request-adjust-graph-font-size-css-solution/6461) and [Obsidian graph view as Community plugin](https://forum.obsidian.md/t/obsidian-graph-view-as-community-plugin/18042/3)

-Then I saw a couple plugins that managed to modify the graph view, so I decided to give it a try.
-So, this is insspired on [obsidian-graph-nested-tags](https://github.com/drPilman/obsidian-graph-nested-tags) and [folders-graph](https://github.com/Ratibus11/folders2graph)
+Then I found a couple plugins that managed to modify the graph view, so I decided to give it a try and build my own plugin.
+Anyway, this is inspired on [obsidian-graph-nested-tags](https://github.com/drPilman/obsidian-graph-nested-tags) and [folders-graph](https://github.com/Ratibus11/folders2graph)

 ## Additonal features